 Are you in the healthcare field?
 That category covers many different types of businesses.
-You might be a physician or the manager of a medical group; you might provide rehabilitation services for the injured or care for the disabled; you might sell medical insurance, provide pharmaceutical supplies, or specialize in hospital records management.
+You might be a physician or the manager of a medical group; you might provide rehabilitation services for the injured or care for persons with disabilities; you might sell medical insurance, provide pharmaceutical supplies, or specialize in hospital records management.
 The list of medicine-related businesses is endless.

 The healthcare business is growing exponentially, and your competition is, too.
 You're no doubt seeking to grow your business and attract new clients, or perhaps you're looking for funding to start up or expand your business.
 How are you going to attract the clients you need, or secure your funding so your business can succeed?
 You could send out form letters.
 You could pay for an ad in a paper or magazine.
 That might get results.
 But to improve your chances of landing new contracts or getting that funding, sooner or later you will need to write a business proposal.